-► Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling.
-Work clothes should be laundered separately.
-Launder contaminated clothing before re-use.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-DO NOT allow clothing wet with material to stay in contact with skin ► Store in original containers.
-Keep containers securely sealed. a u 14 u Store in a cool, dry, well-ventilated area.
-Other Information Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Conditions for safe storag je, including any incompatibilities Lined metal and lined metal noil/ con
+Use in a well-ventilated area.

+- Prevent concentration in hollows and sumps. - ► DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - DO NOT allow clothing wet with material to stay in contact with skin

+Other information

+- Store in original containers. - Keep containers securely sealed. - Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

+Conditions for safe storage, including any incompatibilities

+- ▶ Lined metal can, lined metal pail/ can.

+- Plastic pail.

+- Polvliner drum.

-Suitable container Lined metal can, lined metal pail/ can.
-Plastic pail.
-Polyliner drum.
-Packing as recommended by manufacturer.
-Check all containers are clearly labelled and free from leaks.
-For low viscosity materials Drums and jerricans must be of the non-removable head type.
-Where a can is to be used as an inner package, the can must have a screwed enclosure.
+- ► Packing as recommended by manufacturer.

+- Check all containers are clearly labelled and free from leaks.

+For low viscosity materials

+- ▶ Drums and jerricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.

 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
+C) and solids (between 15 C deg. and 40 deg C.):

+Suitable container

+- Removable head packaging; Cans with friction closures and

+- ► low pressure tubes and cartridges

+- may be used.

+Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages \

-C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used. may be used.
-In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
-Storage incompatibility None known
+In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage \.

+\ unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.

+Storage incompatibility

+None known